 Our vision, mission, and beliefs have been developed through SIT after careful examination of state, district and school data.
 These were then presented to all faculty and staff for feedback.
 Staff, grade level, and team meetings are opportunities where internal stakeholders have this information communicated to them for a constant consistent focus.
 External stakeholders have this information disseminated to them through school documents and the R-S Middle School website.
 The school vision and mission statements are evaluated annually when new School Improvement Team members are elected.
 Decisions are made based upon the vision, mission and beliefs of our school.

 Desired Outcomes and Results

 The School Improvement Team at R-S Middle School has worked diligently with all stakeholders to develop a shared vision for student learning.
 Our team used our belief and mission statements along with state educational trends and objectives.
 In addition, our team examined state testing results, discipline records, parent contact logs and anecdotal evidence to arrive at goals we believe will strengthen our school and benefit student learning.
 One important measure of success is the proficiency of students in the school.
 The state of North Carolina uses End-of-Grade (EOG) testing to determine a student’s achievement level in math and language arts for all middle grades (6-8).
 North Carolina also uses EOG’s to assess eighth-grade science.
 In 2014 North Carolina lawmakers passed legislation assigning a school performance letter grade to public schools.
 The grading criteria has been based upon a 15-point scale since the inception of the letter grade format.
-Any school receiving a letter grade below ‘C” is considered “low performing”.
+Any school receiving a letter grade below ‘C' is considered “low performing”.
 Recently, state lawmakers made the current 15-point scale permanent beginning with the 2019-2020 school year.
 As a result, the school improvement team of R-S Middle has chosen to focus a school improvement goal on each academic area included in the school performance grade calculation.

-During the 2013-14 school year, RS Middle School posted average percent passing scores on the EOG of 41.8% in sixth grade, 37.4% in seventh grade and 27.3% in eighth grade.
-For the 2014-15 school year, sixth grade rose to 46.6%, which was an increase of 4.8%.
+During the 2013-2014 school year, RS Middle School posted average percent passing scores on the EOG of 41.8% in sixth grade, 37.4% in seventh grade, and 27.3% in eighth grade.
+For the 2014-2015 school year, sixth grade rose to 46.6%, which was an increase of 4.8%.
 Seventh grade rose to 41.9%, which was an increase of 4.5%.
 Eighth grade fell to 23.7%, a decrease of 3.6% year over year.
-From the 2013-14 school year to the 2014-15 school year, math performance rose from 35.5% to 37.4%.
-During the 2015-16 school year math performance rose to 53.4% in sixth grade, an increase of 11.6% over the base year of 2013-14.
+From the 2013-2014 school year to the 2014-2015 school year, math performance rose from 35.5% to 37.4%.
+During the 2015-2016 school year math performance rose to 53.4% in sixth grade, an increase of 11.6% over the base year of 2013-2014.
 Performance rose to 49.3% in seventh grade, an increase of 11.9%.
 Math proficiency is eighth grade jumped to 46.2%.
-This represented an increase of 18.9% from the 2013-14 data.
-During the 2016-17 school year math EOG proficiency for sixth grade was 50.5%, down slightly from the year before, but up 8.7% over the baseline year of 2013-14.
-Seventh grade math EOG proficiency for the 2016-17 school year was 48.4%, down 0.9% from the previous year, but up 11% points from 2013-14.
-Eighth grade performance continued to climb, up to 48.6%.
-This represented an increase of 2.6% from the previous year and 21.5% from the baseline year of 2013-14.
-During the 2018-19 school year math EOG proficiency for sixth grade was 65.5%, up from the year before by 8.4% and an increase of 23.7% over the baseline year of 2013-14.
-Seventh grade math EOG proficiency for the 2018-19 school year was 62.4%, up from the year before by 17.9% from the previous year, and an increase of 25% points from 2013-14.
-Eighth grade performance was 42.8%.
-This represented an increase of 15.7% from the previous year and an increase of 8.5% from the baseline year of 2013-14.
-Significant with math data in eighth grade is the fact that the data from the base line year includes all eighth grade high school math students completing the eighth grade EOG for math.
-In the current data, these students are not required to complete the eighth grade assessment.
-Our goal over the next two years is to move from 57.2% to 63% of our students’ proficient in the 2019-20 testing cycle and 65% proficient in the 2020-21 year.
+This represented an increase of 18.9% from the 2013-2014 data.
+During the 2016-2017 school year math EOG proficiency for the sixth grade was 50.5%, down slightly from the year before, but up 8.7% over the baseline year of 2013-2014.
+Seventh grade math EOG proficiency for the 2016-2017 school year was 48.4%, down 0.9% from the previous year, but up 11% points from 2013-2014.
+The eighth-grade performance continued to climb, up to 48.6%.
+This represented an increase of 2.6% from the previous year and 21.5% from the baseline year of 2013-2014.
+During the 2018-2019 school year math EOG proficiency for the sixth grade was 65.5%, up from the year before by 8.4% and an increase of 23.7% over the baseline year of 2013-2014.
+Seventh grade math EOG proficiency for the 2018-2019 school year was 62.4%, up from the year before by 17.9% from the previous year, and an increase of 25% points from 2013-2014.
+Eighth-grade performance was 42.8%.
+This represented an increase of 15.7% from the previous year and an increase of 8.5% from the baseline year of 2013-2014.
+Significant with math data in eighth grade is the fact that the data from the baseline year includes all eighth-grade high school math students completing the eighth grade EOG for math.
+In the current data, these students are not required to complete the eighth-grade assessment.
+Our goal over the next two years is to move from 57.2% to 63% of our students proficient in the 2019-2020 testing cycle and 65% proficient in the 2020-2021 year.

-Our Goal - R-S Middle School will raise student proficiency on the North Carolina End-of-Grade Test of Reading at grade eight to 63% or higher by June 30, 2020 and to 65% or higher by June 30, 2021.
+Our Goal - R-S Middle School will raise student proficiency on the North Carolina End-of-Grade Test of Reading at grade eight to 60% or higher by June 30, 2022, and to 65% or higher by June 30, 2023.

-During the 2013-14 school year, RS Middle School posted average percent passing scores on the EOG of 56.4% in sixth grade, 56.8% in seventh grade and 49.2% in eighth grade.
-For the 2014-15 school year, sixth grade fell to 51.0%, which was a decrease of 5.4%.
+During the 2013-2014 school year, RS Middle School posted average percent passing scores on the EOG of 56.4% in sixth grade, 56.8% in seventh grade, and 49.2% in eighth grade.
+For the 2014-2015 school year, the sixth grade fell to 51.0%, which was a decrease of 5.4%.
 Seventh grade fell to 54.8%, which was a decrease of 5.4%.
 Eighth grade rose to 51.6%, an increase of 2.4% year over year.
-From the 2013-14 school year to the 2014-15 school year, reading performance fell from 54.1% to 52.6%, showing a decrease.
-During the 2015-16 school year reading performance rose to 62.6% in sixth grade, an increase of 6.2% over the base year of 2013-14.
-Performance finished at 55.2% in seventh grade, an increase from the previous year, but 1.6% below the baseline year of 2013-14.
-Reading proficiency is eighth grade finished at 49.5%, which was .3% higher than 2013-14.
-During the 2016-17 school year reading EOG proficiency for sixth grade was 61.2%, down slightly from the year before, but up 4.8% over the baseline year of 2013-14.
-Seventh grade reading EOG proficiency for the 2016-17 school year was 58.2%, up 3% from the previous year, and up 1.6% points from 2013-14.
-Eighth grade performance was 48.2%.
-This represented a drop of 1.3% from the previous year and 1% from the baseline year of 2013-14.
-During the 2018-19 school year reading EOG proficiency for sixth grade was 63.8%, up slightly from the year by 1.1%, but up 7.4% over the baseline year of 2013-14.
-Seventh grade reading EOG proficiency for the 2019-20 school year was 63.4%, up 1.9% from the previous year, and up 6.6% points from 2013-14.
-Eighth grade performance was 54.5%.
-This represented a drop of 1.6% from the previous year but a gain of 5.3% from the baseline year of 2013-14.
-Our goal over the next two years is to move from 60.7% to 63% of our students’ proficient in the 2019-20 testing cycle and 65% proficient in the 2020-21 year.
+From the 2013-2014 school year to the 2014-15 school year, reading performance fell from 54.1% to 52.6%, showing a decrease.
+During the 2015-2016 school year reading performance rose to 62.6% in sixth grade, an increase of 6.2% over the base year of 2013-2014.
+Performance finished at 55.2% in seventh grade, an increase from the previous year, but 1.6% below the baseline year of 2013-2014.
+Reading proficiency in eighth grade finished at 49.5%, which was .3% higher than 2013-2014.
+During the 2016-2017 school year reading EOG proficiency for the sixth grade was 61.2%, down slightly from the year before, but up 4.8% over the baseline year of 2013-2014.
+Seventh grade reading EOG proficiency for the 2016-2017 school year was 58.2%, up 3% from the previous year, and up 1.6% points from 2013-2014.
+Eighth-grade performance was 48.2%.
+This represented a drop of 1.3% from the previous year and 1% from the baseline year of 2013-2014.
+During the 2018-2019 school year reading EOG proficiency for the sixth grade was 63.8%, up slightly from the year by 1.1%, but up 7.4% over the baseline year of 2013-2014.
+Seventh grade reading EOG proficiency for the 2019-2020 school year was 63.4%, up 1.9% from the previous year, and up 6.6% points from 2013-2014.
+Eighth-grade performance was 54.5%.
+This represented a drop of 1.6% from the previous year but a gain of 5.3% from the baseline year of 2013-2014.
+Our goal over the next two years is to move from 60.7% to 63% of our students proficient in the 2019-2020 testing cycle and 65% proficient in the 2020-2021 year.

-Our Goal - R-S Middle School will raise student proficiency on the North Carolina End-of-Grade Test of Science at grade eight to 80% or higher by June 30, 2020 and to 83% or higher by June 30, 2021
+Our Goal - R-S Middle School will raise student proficiency on the North Carolina End-of-Grade Test of Science at grade eight to 80% or higher by June 30, 2022, and to 83% or higher by June 30, 2023.

-During the 2013-14 school year, RS Middle School posted an average percent passing score on the EOG of 70.4% in eighth grade science.
-For the 2014-15 school year, the percent passing fell to 69.3%, which was a decrease of 1.1%.
-During the 2015-16 school year, EOG proficiency rose to 72.1%.
-For the 2016-17 school year science performance continued to climb to 76.2%.
-For the 2019-20 school year science performance experienced a decline to 77%, down 3.5% from the 2018-2019 year but an increase of 6.6% points from the baseline data.
-Our goal over the next two years is to move from 77% to 80% of our students’ proficient in the 2019-20 testing cycle and 83% proficient in the 2020-21 year.
+During the 2013-2014 school year, RS Middle School posted an average percent passing score on the EOG of 70.4% in eighth-grade science.
+For the 2014-2015 school year, the percent passing fell to 69.3%, which was a decrease of 1.1%.
+During the 2015-2016 school year, EOG proficiency rose to 72.1%.
+For 2016-2017, school year science performance continued to climb to 76.2%.
+For 2019-2020, school year science performance experienced a decline to 77%, down 3.5% from the 2018-2019 year but an increase of 6.6% points from the baseline data.
+Our goal over the next two years is to move from 77% to 80% of our students proficient in the 2019-20 testing cycle and 83% proficient in the 2020-2021 year.

 The School Improvement Team believes student learning is the fundamental purpose of our school.
 The team has set aggressive but achievable goals for the next two years.
-These goals will be attained through teaching a rigorous curriculum, MAP testing to monitor student progress through-out the year, collaboration among teachers and grade levels, and the expertise of the R-S Middle faculty using various programs and resources to deliver a quality education.
+These goals will be attained through teaching a rigorous curriculum, MAP testing to monitor student progress throughout the year, collaboration among teachers and grade levels, and the expertise of the R-S Middle faculty using various programs and resources to deliver a quality education.
 Students have individual learning needs that require differentiation.
-R-S Middle provides individualization of the learning experience in a variety of ways including the use of Freckle, tutoring sessions and small group or inclusion learning opportunities.
-The implementation of WIN Time for the 2019-20 school year will also directly meet skill based deficits that student have in reading and/or math.
-R-S Middle will partner with parents and community to work together to provide positive outcomes for all students.
+R-S Middle provides an individualized learning experience in a variety of ways including the use of Freckle, tutoring sessions and small group or inclusion learning opportunities.
+The continued implementation of WIN Time for the 2021-2022 school year will also directly meet skill-based deficits that students have in reading and/or math.
+R-S Middle will partner with parents and the community to provide positive outcomes for all students.

 Analysis of Organizational and Instructional Effectiveness

 There are many areas that RS Middle is striving to improve.
-The School wants to continue to refine and improve all teachers’ skills so students receive the best education possible.
+The school wants to continue to refine and improve all teachers’ skills so students receive the best education possible.
 As teachers learn new and innovative practices we want those ideas to spread and be shared throughout the school.
 R-S Middle has shown steady improvement in student outcomes as measured by EOG testing over the past seven years.
 However, the rate of improvement could be more rapid.
 Additionally, the learning loss during the COVID-19 pandemic that began with school closure on March 14, 2020, continued to decline the level of proficiency for our students.
 Students learn best when the school works in partnership with families to focus on positive outcomes.
 The more communication that R-S Middle faculty and staff have with parents and community stakeholders about learning the more successful students will be.